agcom/array-linked-list/README.md

+:warning: No longer maintained, BUT, feel free to **fork** it. :wink:

 # Array linked list

 An **arbitrary tool**, born out of a question, **"Design a linked list structure only using arrays"**.